mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Write something up regarding the simulation work you've been doing, specifically the process of getting L from Edep within the Geant program
 - [ ] Redo collimated gammas with all three at 0 deg.
 Redo STNG for prism at 0 deg
 - [ ] Check gain on the 4 Sipm Cs run.
 Do the sum normally.
 Then compare to the sum after shifting them all in L slightly (multiply the pulse trace)
+- [ ] Find the best way to represent the collimated data.
+It looks weird now

 ## Completed